fuatyahsi/Fault-Detection/README.md

 # Fault-Detection
-Predictive model for the degradation state of a hydraulic system with ML
+Predictive model for the degradation state of a hydraulic system with ML (vanilla)